Singulair’s Mental Health Risks

 The FDA issued a black box (boxed) warning for Singulair and all montelukast generics, strengthening previous warnings about serious mental health side effects.

-Singulair’s neuropsychiatric side effects were serious enough that Darsana Srinivasan, Chief of the Health Care Bureau in the New York Attorney General’s Office, addressed her concerns in a letter to then-FDA Commissioner Robert M. Califf in February 2024.
+Singulair’s neuropsychiatric side effects were severe enough that Darsana Srinivasan, Chief of the Health Care Bureau in the New York Attorney General’s Office, addressed her concerns in a letter to then-FDA Commissioner Robert M. Califf in February 2024.

 Srinivasan highlighted that reports showed that side effects disproportionately affect children.
 She said that the boxed warning added in 2020 wasn’t enough.